 "He was calm.
 He was walking slowly," Saryan said.
 “He must have felt that he was in control, because he had his weapon and nobody else did at that time.”

 "But for the grace of God, you know, I would have been one of the fatalities," he said.

-The airport said that seven people were injured in all but that the nature of all injuries wasn't clear.
+The airport said that seven people were injured in all, but the nature of all injuries was not clear.

-A doctor from Harbor-UCLA Medical Center said two victims were taken there, including Hernandez, who was killed by a round that broke into fragments inside his torso, causing massive bleeding and chest and abdominal injuries.
+A doctor from Harbor-UCLA Medical Center said two victims were taken there, including a middle-aged man who was killed by a round that broke into fragments inside his torso, causing massive bleeding and chest and abdominal injuries.

-Dr. David Plurad said that the victim didn't have a pulse when he arrived and that surgeons worked for more than an hour to try to revive him.
+Dr. David Plurad said the victim didn't have a pulse when he arrived and surgeons worked for more than an hour to try to revive him.

 "We made every effort to stop the bleeding and get the heart to beat on his own," Plurad said.

-The union that represents TSA workers told NBC Los Angeles that Hernandez was a behavioral detention officer who scanned passengers for unusual behavior and had been transferred to Los Angeles from Montana recently.
+The union that represents TSA workers told NBC Los Angeles that the slain employee was a behavioral detention officer who scans passengers for unusual behavior and had been transferred to LAX from Montana recently.